agda/agda/doc/user-manual/tools/command-line-options.rst

       enabled you can use pattern synonyms freely, but Agda will not use any pattern synonyms when printing goal types or error messages, or when generating patterns for case splits.

+:samp:`--double-check`
+      Enable double-checking of all terms using the internal typechecker

+:samp:`--no-syntactic-equality`
+      Disable the syntactic equality shortcut in the conversion checker

+:samp:`--no-fast-reduce`
+      Disable reduction using the Agda Abstract Machine

 .. _warnings: